Reducing Marketplace Interference Bias Via Shadow Prices: The Standard Estimator and Interference Bias

 \subsection{The RCT Estimator}

-Because randomized control trial designs such as the one introduced in the previous section are the workhorse of experimentation studies, there exists a standard estimator for the global treatment effect.
-We refer to it as the randomized control trial (RCT) estimator.
+Because randomized control trial designs are the workhorse of experimentation studies, there exists a standard estimator for the global treatment effect.
+We refer to it as the randomized control trial (RCT) estimator, often called Horvitz-Thompson estimator in the statistics literature.